Suredbits/slate/source/index.html.md

 A minimum of 10 satoshis will be charged for all streaming data calls.

-For Historical Prices Data API, the cost is
+For Historical Prices Data API the cost is $.0001.